secretstartups/handbook/communication/index.html.md

 Key practices to consider during any meeting are listed below.

 1. Video Calls - If this is your first time meeting a customer/prospect/partner/etc., turn on your camera when you login to Zoom.
 This will help to make the customer/prospect feel more comfortable as they are certain your undivided attention is geared towards them.
 1. Agenda - Always have an agenda prepped and ready to go.
 Share this with your audience.
 Make sure that everything on the agenda is accurate and ask if there’s anything missing that needs to be addressed during this call or for the future.
 When there is no agenda, it translates to you not caring.
+When sharing agendas with customers and partners it should be called "GitLab + Name Shared Collaboration & Agenda", not "External Agenda" as that implies there is something the parties are not seeing.
 1. 70/30 Rule - Ask open ended questions that leave the audience talking 70% of the time, while you are talking 30% of the time.
 Please note that this varies based on the type of meeting that you are conducting.
 Be conscious of what questions need to be asked and to capture those items.
 1. Take Notes - Effective note-taking is a valuable skill that will help you retain and recall any important details.
 Be the person who remembers all the details of your audience's needs.
 1. Adapt to Audience Tone - Before going into the business portion of your meeting, evaluate first the tone of the audience.
 Adapt your tone accordingly in order to appeal to various types of personalities.